Fragile superconductivity in the presence of weakly disordered charge density waves: Introduction

 \subsection{Halos and Long-Range-Order}

 Until now, we have focussed on local (or mean-field) considerations.
 An isolated vortex or dislocation is a 1D object (or a 0D object in a 2D system), so an isolated vortex halo cannot give rise to a broken symmetry. \cite{kivelson-2002a}.
 Unless inter-halo interactions are taken into account, thermal fluctuations destroy any long-range-order (LRO) that one would have associated with the order parameter halo.
 Thus, LRO (if it occurs) is triggered by the coupling between halos.
 As a result, for a system of dilute halos, there are typically two parametrically distinct characteristic temperatures: a relatively high crossover temperature $T_{hal}$ below which the halos are locally well formed and a lower critical temperature, $T_{c}$, at which LRO of the subdominant order parameter onsets.
-This lower temperature depends on the nature of the coupling between neighboring halos (such as is it frustrated or not) and thus is less universal.
+Given that the effective exchange couplings between well separated halos have random phase, the nature of the LRO that results is extremely complicated, and not well understood theoretically -- the ordering problem is some form of ``XY-gauge glass problem.''\cite{Katzgraber-2002} In the LGW we have considered, these couplings fall exponentially with separation between halos.
+However, as $T\to 0$, while the basic structure of the state remains unchanged, the details of these effective couplings are expected to be increasingly altered by the existence of gapless electronic quasiprticles which typically mediate interactions that fall with an inverse power of separation.

 For the problem at hand, we will treat these issues by explicit solution of a simple effective field theory.
 However, to develop a general intuition, we can estimate $T_{c}$ as follows: 1) Compute the order parameter susceptibility of an isolated halo, $\chi(T)$.
 For instance, the susceptibility associated with a CDW halo living along a vortex line is that of an appropriate classical 1D XY model, $\chi(T) \sim 1/\sqrt{T^\star T}$ (where $T^\star$ is the mean-field $T_c$).
 2) Compute the effective coupling between neighboring halos, $J(R)$, which naturally depends strongly on the distance, $R$, between halos.
-In the simple Landau-Ginzburg effective field theories we will analyze, $J(R) \sim J_0 \exp[ -R/\ell]$, where $\ell$ is an appropriate correlation length; in more microscopically realistic treatments of metallic systems at low $T$, this dependence can be much more complicated.\cite{FiigelmanLarkinSkvortsov,OretoKivSp} $T_{c}$ can be estimated from the implicit solution of the equation $\chi(T_{c}) J(R) \sim 1$.
+In the simple Landau-Ginzburg effective field theories we will analyze, $J(R) \sim J_0 \exp[ -R/\ell]$, where $\ell$ is an appropriate correlation length; in more microscopically realistic treatments of metallic systems at low $T$, this dependence can be much more complicated.\cite{FiigelmanLarkinSkvortsov,OretoKivSp} $T_{c}$ can be estimated from the implicit solution of the equation $\chi(T_{c}) J(R) \sim 1$. \\